AndieWill510/tinydoor/Options/022-the-room-was-sick-first.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Chapter 2.5 / Option 020.2 — The Room Was Sick First
+# Chapter 2.5 — The Room Was Sick First

 ## A Way In